Nutty chocolate chip granola bars are a great post workout snack! These are sweet and chewy – everyone loves them!

 -

 Let cool and set for a few hours, or just stick them in the fridge if you are in a hurry.
 Once set, use a really sharp knife to slice into bars.
-Store in an airtight container.
+Store in an airtight container for up to a week.

 Inspired by Summer Harms.